-Risk/ threat Associated Performance Criteria Mitigation Measures and Management Action (s) Timing Loss of individuals or populations No loss or decline of known populations of Cycas megacarpa A maximum of 3,727 Cycas megacarpa individuals will be impacted by clearance works being undertaken in the Disturbance Footprint.
-Of these: Approximately 3,727 Cycas megacarpa individuals will be translocated based on the health of the individuals (trunk and crown) and occupational health and safety.
-The exact numbers to be translocated will be determined after pre-clearance surveys.
+Risk/ threat Associated Performance Criteria Mitigation Measures and Management Action (s) Timing Loss of individuals or populations No loss or decline of known populations of Cycas megacarpa Pre-construction Based on the current design, 10,179 Cycas megacarpa individuals will be directly impacted by clearance works being undertaken in the Disturbance Footprint.
+Of these: Based on the current design and potential impact to Cycas megacarpa, approximately 8,370 Cycas megacarpa individuals will be translocated based on the health of the individuals (trunk and crown) and occupational health and safety.
+The final numbers to be translocated will be determined after pre-clearance surveys and following finalisation of detailed design.
 Refer to Translocation and Management Plan for Cycas megacarpa (Attachment J of the Preliminary Documentation) for specific information pertaining to the management and translocation of Cycas megacarpa individuals.
-It should be noted that approximately 629 Cycas megacarpa individuals occur in areas where overhead powerlines are predicted to be placed.
+It should be noted that approximately 2,883 Cycas megacarpa individuals.
+It should be noted that approximately 2,883 Cycas megacarpa individuals occur in areas where overhead powerlines are predicted to be placed.
 All cycads under overhead powerlines are subject to further avoidance.
 Individuals predicted to be retained are subject to the final detailed design and micro-siting of towers, access tracks etc., and to the extent of vegetation clearing prescribed in the Bushfire Management Plan.
 It is anticipated that trees under 4 m will be retained pending outcomes of the Bushfire Management Plan.
-Any Cycas megacarpa individuals that meet this criteria will be clearly demarcated and avoided during construction.
+Any Cycas megacarpa individuals that meet this criteron will be clearly demarcated and avoided during construction.
 Prior to any vegetation clearing pre-clearance surveys will be undertaken within the Disturbance Footprint to inform the micro-siting process.
-All Cycas megacarpa individuals within the Disturbance Footprint and within 5 m of the Disturbance Footprint will be recorded.
-A total number of Cycas megacarpa individuals within this area (Disturbance Footprint with a 5 m buffer) will be confirmed, including total numbers in each age class.
+All Cycas megacarpa individuals within the Disturbance Footprint with a 5 m buffer) will be confirmed, including total numbers in each age class.
 Refer to Section 5.5 for the details pertaining to pre-clearance survey methods.
-Pre-construction, Construction and Operation and Maintenance Micro-siting and the optimisation of infrastructure Pre-construction: Prior to commencement of site disturbance and any construction activities.
+Pre-construction: Prior to commencement of site disturbance and any construction activities.
 Construction and Operation: At all times throughout the life of the Project.